Skip to content

 Terminal window

-dotsecenv secret put API_KEY
+dotsecenv secret store API_KEY

 # Type or paste your secret, then Ctrl+D